US mortgage rates stall; 30-year remains at all-time low

 -

 FILE - In this Sept.
-25, 2019 file photo, a realty company's signs rest on several lawns in front of newly constructed houses in Brandon, Miss..
-Long-term U.S. mortgage rates fell, Thursday, June 18, 2020, as the benchmark 30-year home loan reached a new all-time low.
-Mortgage buyer Freddie Mac reports that the average rate on the key 30-year loan declined to 3.13% from 3.21% last week. less
+3, 2019 file photo a sign rests in front of a newly constructed home, in Westwood, Mass.
+Long-term U.S. mortgage were unchanged this week as the benchmark 30-year home loan remains at a its lowest rate in nearly 50 years.
+Mortgage buyer Freddie Mac reported Thursday, June 25, 2020 that the average rate on the key 30-year loan stood at 3.13%. less

 FILE - In this Sept.
-25, 2019 file photo, a realty company's signs rest on several lawns in front of newly constructed houses in Brandon, Miss..
-Long-term U.S. mortgage rates fell, Thursday, June 18, 2020, as the benchmark 30-year home loan reached a new all-time low.
-Mortgage buyer Freddie Mac reports that the average rate on the key 30-year loan declined to 3.13% from 3.21% last week. less
+3, 2019 file photo a sign rests in front of a newly constructed home, in Westwood, Mass.
+Long-term U.S. mortgage were unchanged this week as the benchmark 30-year home loan remains at a its lowest rate in nearly 50 years.
+Mortgage buyer Freddie Mac reported Thursday, June 25, 2020 that the average rate on the key 30-year loan stood at 3.13%. less

 NEW YORK (AP) — Long-term U.S. mortgage were unchanged this week as the benchmark 30-year home loan remains at its lowest rate in nearly 50 years.